 Consumption of non-renewable energy and resources at this golf facility:

-This golf facility does not undertake activities to diversify energy and fuel supply.
+This golf facility is undertaking the following activities to diversify energy and fuel supply:

 This golf facility is undertaking the following activities to reduce energy consumption:

 |Investment in low-energy heating and air conditioning systems||A high-yield heating system has been installed.

 |Optimizing thermostat levels for heating and refrigeration||we just reviewed our heating system and made adjustment to the system|